Mind Over Matter

 The physical and mental challenges that these women have already experienced is a true testament of their ability to overcome personal barriers.
 They will be supported by 11 crew members from both civilian and serving, or veteran, HM Forces communities.

-The objective of this immense challenge for the team will be to re-discover their focus and confidence, creating an environment of inspiration for themselves, their team-mates and for anyone who suffers with mental and physical health challenges.
+The objective of this immense challenge for the team will be to re-discover their focus and confidence, creating an environment of inspiration for themselves, their team-mates, for other women who would like to take up cycling as a sport and for anyone who suffers with mental and physical health challenges.